First of all congratulations on your new bundle of joy! I’m sure you can’t wait to get to know your baby.

 You have to understand that those 18 hours are far from continuous.

-The bad news it that you will have to wake up to feed your baby.
+The bad news is that you will have to wake up to feed your baby.

-Your newborns sleep schedule will be erratic to say the least in the beginning but as time goes on things should begin to settle down in your favour.
+Your newborn’s sleep schedule will be erratic to say the least in the beginning but as time goes on things should begin to settle down in your favor.

 On average a newborn baby will sleep something like this:

 0 – 3 months 15 – 18 hours

 3 – 6 months 12 – 15 hours

 6 – 12 months 10 – 14 hours

 How many hours a day should a newborn be awake?